History of California Golden Bears football: Early history (1886–1981)

-Prior to the 1898 season, Berkeley alumnus and San Francisco Mayor James D. Phelan offered Douglas Tilden's sculpture The Football Players, as a prize to the school that could win the Big Game two years in a row.
+Prior to the 1898 season, Berkeley alumnus and San Francisco Mayor James D. Phelan offered Douglas Tilden's sculpture The Football Players, as a prize to the school that could win the Big Game two consecutive seasons years.
 Because of Cal's 1898 and 1899 wins, in May 1900 the sculpture was installed on the Berkeley campus.
 It was placed atop a stone pedestal engraved with the names of the California players during those two years.
 From the moment of its installation, the Football Players has been considered to be one of the landmarks on campus.

-The Thanksgiving Day Disaster (1900)

-Following the 1899 season, Cochran left to coach at the Naval Academy and was replaced by another Princeton alumnus - Addison Kelly, who served for only one season in 1900, posting a 4-2-1 record.
+Following the 1899 season, Cochran left to coach at the Naval Academy and was replaced by another Princeton alumnus - Addison Kelly, who served for only one season in 1900, posting a 4–2–1 record.
 That year's Big Game was played on Thanksgiving Day at the Recreation Park stadium in the industrial section of San Francisco.
 The game was sold out with 19,000 spectators packing the seats.
 In addition somewhere between 500 and 1,000 men, were watching the match from the corrugated rooftop of the operating S.F. and Pacific Glass Works factory.
 During the game the rooftop collapsed, resulting in well over 100 fans falling on to the factory's floor with more than 60 directly on to the factory's massive, operational furnace.
 In total 22 men, mostly boys, were killed with more than 100 severely injured.
 This incident became known as the Thanksgiving Day Disaster and remains the deadliest accident to kill spectators at a U.S. sporting event.
 Stanford won the game 5–0.
 In 1904, Cal began playing its home games at California Field.
 It held approximately 20,000 people and was located near the center of the campus, the current location of the Hearst Gymnasium.